 If you think you or someone you know is having a heart attack, it’s important to call 999 immediately.

-Chest pain is the most common symptom in men and women – though it’s worth being aware that women may be more likely to experience other symptoms, such as shortness of breath, feeling sick, or having back or jaw pain.
+Chest pain is the most common symptom in men and women – though it’s worth being aware that women may be more likely to experience other symptoms, such as shortness of breath, nausea, or having back or jaw pain.

 Once an ambulance has been called for a suspected heart attack, the NHS advises that you or the person you’re calling on behalf of…